-Process Assurance - Testing implementation of Oracle R12, and segregation of duties (SOD) as it relates to the journal entry process in the Company's Oracle system.
+Process Assurance - Testing segregation of duties (SOD) as it relates to the journal entry process in the Company's Oracle system.

 Global Human Resource Services - Assessing the reasonableness of assumptions selected by management and methods employed by experts in computing the liability of the Retiree Medical Plan.